What is ISO?

 FAQs on new ISO 9001:2015 Quality Standard

-You may have heard that the ISO 9001 Quality Standard is now under review, with an updated version due out by the end of 2015.
+You may have heard that the ISO 9001 Quality Standard is now fully in place.

 So how does this affect you?

-Are you currently developing an ISO 9001:2008 system?
+Are you currently developing an ISO 9001:2015 system?
 Continue as planned as your system will remain relevant to your organisation.
-And new ISO 9001:2008 certificates will be issued up to twelve months after the publication of the new ISO 9001:2015 standard.

 What is the timetable for the introduction of ISO 9001:2015?
-2015 – September – The final International Standard is published 2018 – September – Deadline for organisations to complete transition to the new requirements
+2015 – September – The final deadline for implementation is 2018 – September – Deadline for organisations to complete transition to the new requirements

 What impact will the changes to ISO 9001:2015 have on your organisation?
 The key changes proposed in the International Standard are: